-In 1990 Dr. Andereck joined the Luther College voice faculty, where he teaches studio voice lessons, opera workshop, and courses in literature for the voice.
+In 1990 Dr. Andereck joined the Luther College voice faculty, where he served as Coordinator of Voice from 2008-2019.
+He teaches Applied Voice, courses in Vocal Literature, and Opera Workshop.
 Many of his students have gone on to successful professional operatic careers and have themselves earned advanced degrees in vocal performance from noted graduate schools.
 Dr. Andereck has served as vice president and president of the Iowa District of the National Association of Teachers of Singing.
 He continues to be active as an adjudicator, guest lecturer, and master class clinician.